 How are haplogroups analyzed?

-To determine a haplogroup SNPs or polymorphisms should be analyzed relevant, on the one hand at Mitochondrial DNA and on the other at Y chromosome (if you still don't know what a SNP is, we'll explain it to you here).
-From these analyzes it is possible to confirm a person's membership of a specific haplogroup, as well as to trace the ramifications of the haplogroups and their respective subgroups to our African origin and to discover the migratory movements of our primitive ancestors.
-While the haplogroups they do not have a relevant role from a genealogical point of view (the most recent are from about a thousand years ago), they are interesting from an anthropological and historical point of view (antiquity and prehistory).
+To determine a haplogroup the following should be analyzed SNPs or polymorphisms relevant, on the one hand at Mitochondrial DNA and on the other at Y chromosome.
+From these analyses it is possible to confirm a person's membership in a particular haplogroup, as well as to trace the ramifications of haplogroups and their respective subgroups back to our African origin and to discover the migratory movements of our early ancestors.
+While haplogroups they do not have a relevant role from a genealogical point of view (the most recent are from about a thousand years ago), they are interesting from an anthropological and historical point of view (antiquity and prehistory).

 The original father or Adam of the Y chromosome